Henry Ford Company

 The Henry Ford Company was an automobile manufacturer active from 1901 to 1902.
-Named for Henry Ford, it was his second company after the Detroit Automobile Company, which had been founded in 1899.
+Named after Henry Ford, it was his second company after the Detroit Automobile Company, which had been founded in 1899.
 The Henry Ford Company was founded November 1901 from the reorganization of the Detroit Automobile Company.
 The company, much like the Detroit Automobile Company, was plagued by disputes between Ford and his investors, and Ford left in 1902.
 Later that year, the company was reorganized as the Cadillac Automobile Company under the suggestion of Henry M. Leland.
 Cadillac, whose early vehicles were identical in design to those of Ford's later Ford Motor Company except for the engine, would develop a reputation for precision engineering and was acquired by the nascent General Motors (GM) in 1909, becoming GM's luxury marque.
 Ford would eventually find success with the Ford Motor Company, and is considered one of the primary pioneers of the automobile.